ReemAlessa1/ReemAlessa1.github.io/README.md

-# What to Look For When Booking a Space in Seattle

 ## Introduction

   There are many competing views on what you should look for while booking a space when traveling, specifically when it comes to price.
 People usually debate which season, area or accommodations has the biggest impact on the price.